Delilah (Tom Jones song): Response

 In 2015, the Welsh Rugby Union removed the song from its half-time entertainment and playlist for international matches.
 The Union again clarified their position on 1 February 2023, prior to the start of the 2023 Six Nations Championship.
 The Union reiterated that "Delilah" was no longer included in playlists for Wales matches and that guest choirs had also been requested not to feature the song in more recent years.
 This announcement was immediately criticised by some, including Wales wing Louis Rees-Zammit, who tweeted: "All the things they need to do and they do that first…" The statement was seen by some as a response to allegations of a "toxic culture" within the WRU, raised in a BBC Wales documentary.
 Richard Marx performed the song live in Cardiff the following evening.
 Marx opened his performance of the song by stating that "I am not remotely minimising violence, or especially violence against women, but there are a lot of things that we all could be doing to help the situation, other than banning Delilah."

 The Welsh Rugby Union's actions were commended by the Chief Constable of Dyfed–Powys Police, while singer Nick Cave stated: "I can't get too animated by the fact that Delilah has been banned.
 I understand there is a principle here, but on some level I like the fact that some songs are controversial enough to be outlawed.
 It fills me with a kind of professional pride to be a part of the sometimes contentious business of songwriting.
 It's cool.
 I just wish it was a more worthy song to be awarded that greatest of honours, indeed that supreme privilege, of being banned."
 After watching an online video of a Welsh male voice choir singing the song, Cave added "I'm sorry to report that listening to this version of the song did make me feel like murdering someone, primarily the Welsh male choir.
 Or maybe it wasn't the choir, but the song itself that disturbed me – I just don’t like it."

+In February 2023, domestic abuse campaigner Rachel Williams told BBC News that educating the masses on violence against women is better than banning Delilah and other similar pieces such as Carmen, Pagliacci, and William Shakespeare's Othello.

+In July 2023 Jones performed the song as part of three concerts held at Cardiff Castle.
+In the first show, Jones addressed the crowd with an apparent approval of the WRUs stance: "Who was the man who didn’t want us to sing Delilah?
+You can’t stop us singing Delilah.
+He stopped the choir from singing but he didn’t stop the crowd from singing it.
+And we will keep singing it too!"
+This was greeted with cheers from the crowd before Jones' rendition of the song.